lokeshwartabjula/DigiBizz/README.md

 ## Description

 The design challenge aims to address the digital divide faced by small-scale businesses and local markets.
 The project proposes a technological innovation to enhance online visibility, customer outreach, and inventory management for these businesses.
-The solution includes a user-friendly mobile application and web platform, targeted marketing features, CRM tools, and robust inventory management functionalities.
+The solution includes a user-friendly web application.
 Leveraging cloud-based technologies, the proposed solution empowers small-scale businesses to compete effectively in the digital era.

 ## Team Members